fact-benchmark/factbenchmark/documentation.md

 {
 	"ref": { "href": "claim/7dc0051f" },
 	"truth_rating": {
-		"truthiness": 0.3,
+		"truthiness": 0.3
-		"support": { "hash": "3d8c26e642e3b" }
 	},
 	"submitted_by": { "href": "agent/joef2016"},
 	"created": "2019-01-01T01:23:00.000Z"
 }
 ```

-#### Annotation
+#### Annotations

 Another form of response to a claim is an annotation.

-Amongst other things, this provides a method for responding to a claim, and having this information independently recorded and timestamped, which can allow the agents to store their own data, and make their own interpretations.
-(In such cases the "FactBenchmark" service acts a little like a simple block chain - only without the block or the chain).
+Amongst other things, this provides a method for responding to a claim, and having this information independently recorded and timestamped.
+This can allow agents to store their own data, and make their own interpretations of that data.
+(In this case the "FactBenchmark" service acts a little like a simple block chain - only without the block or the chain).

 Arbitrary JSON can be posted in an annotation, for instance: